Oct 13, 2025

 LRC Testing Center

-The LRC Testing Center is the location for authorized make-up tests for students in face-to-face classes at P&HCC.
-Local students taking classes at other community colleges and senior institutions who need tests proctored may contact the Testing Center to determine if the Testing Center can provide the required services.
+The LRC Testing Center provides a welcoming environment for the overall delivery of proctored course assessments, including authorized make-up tests for students in face-to-face classes at P&HCC.
+Local students taking courses at other community colleges or senior institutions may also reach out to see if our Testing Center can support their proctoring needs.

-Appointments are not necessary for students taking tests in the Testing Center; however, it is the student’s responsibility to allow an adequate amount of time to complete a test before closing time.
-Current semester hours are posted on the college website.
-A picture ID (Student ID card or Driver’s License) is required before any test will be given.
-Students must provide their EMPL ID, course number, instructor’s name, and test information.
-Belongings are not allowed in the testing room and need to be left in the assigned area where lockers are provided.
-Cell phones and smart watches are prohibited in the testing room.
-Having a cell phone, smart watch, or any portable electronic device while in the testing room will be considered a violation of the Honor Code and will be reported to the student’s instructor.
+Appointments are not required; however, students should plan to allow enough time to complete their tests before the center closes.
+Current semester hours are available on the college website.
+A picture ID (Student ID card or Driver’s License) is required before testing, and students should be prepared to provide their EMPL ID, course number, instructor’s name, and test details.
+Personal belongings may not be brought into the testing room and should be left in the designated area.
+Cell phones, smart watches, and other electronic devices are not permitted in the testing room, and possession of these items during testing will be considered a violation of the Honor Code and reported to the instructor.

-P&HCC distance learning courses that require proctored assessments will utilize Respondus Monitor for those assessments.
-Instructors will provide directions on how to download and utilize Respondus Monitor.
+Students enrolled in P&HCC distance learning courses that require proctored assessments will use Respondus Monitor.
+Instructors will share instructions for downloading and using Respondus Monitor.

 Learning Laboratory